Business areas & distribution rules

 Licensed through Copydan AVU-medier for exploitations in Denmark.

 Rights revenue is distributed to Danish and foreign TV and film producers based on information about the productions used and loaned in the relevant disbursement period.
-The information comes from AVU-Medier based on the use and loans on the platform MitCFU (Educational Resource Centre).
+The reporting information comes from Educational Resource Centre.

 Licensed through Copydan AVU-medier.

-Rights revenue from film in schools (FIU) is distributed to Danish and foreign holders of rights to feature films when these works are exploited in the educational domain.
+Rights revenue from film for educational purposes is distributed to Danish and foreign holders of rights to feature films when these works are exploited in the educational domain.

-With effect from 2018, a new agreement has been entered as regards film in schools.
-The agreement primarily deals with streaming of selected film titles for teachers and students.
-Revenue is distributed so that 20% is distributed among all available titles, while the remaining 80% is distributed based on actual consumption.
+Revenue is distributed so that 20% is distributed among all titles, while the remaining 80% is distributed based on actual consumption.

 DR Archives